OpenNebula/website/content/7.0/software/life_cycle_management/building_from_source_code/compile.md

 ```

 {{< alert title="Note" color="success" >}}
 `scons` can parallelize the build with the `-j NUM_THREADS` parameter.
-For instance, to compile the with 4 parallel processes execute
+For instance, to compile with 4 parallel processes execute:

 ```default
 $ scons -j 4 [OPTION=VALUE]